reflex-dev/reflex-web/docs/ai_builder/overview/best_practices.md

 Once added, the builder will try to honor these rules throughout the session, ensuring consistency without repeating instructions.

-Try combining Knowledge with Chat Mode:
+Try combining Knowledge with your prompts:

   - **Use the style guide in Knowledge to improve this page.**